Skip to contents

 participant_ID = "pNum",

-as_prop = T,
+as_prop = TRUE,

 trial_time = HCL_behavioural$RT) #vector of trial times